EOSWebWallet/EOSPlugin-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+The project requires NodeJS to be installed:
+1. Install webpack globally `npm -g webpack`.
+2. Move to project folder and run `npm i`.
+3. Run `sh build-dev.sh` or `sh build-prod.sh` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.